top of page

 Wireframes to Pixel Perfect: Image

-Position: UX Designer, Interaction Designer (IxD), User Researcher
+Position: UX Designer, Product Designer, Interaction Designer (IxD), User Researcher

-Company: Robert Half, Magnet Theater, ImageAlt, Contract Work
+Company: Robert Half, Inxeption, Magnet Theater, ImageAlt, Contract Work

-Projects: Robert Half Intranet & Apps, Various Independent Work
+Projects: Inxeption Features, Robert Half Intranet & Apps, Various Independent Work

-Technologies: Sketch, InVision, Photoshop, Illustrator, Axure, Balsamic, Paper
+Technologies: Figma, Adobe XD, Sketch, InVision, Photoshop, Illustrator, Axure, Balsamic, Paper

 Wireframes ensure that elements such as branding, functionality, and layout are considered one at a time.
 You can view your product without getting distracted.
 By listening and working through all your interactions and layout needs I can help bring clarity to the project.
 This saves so much time, spots usability issues, builds a solid user experience, and gets everyone on the same page.